CameronCosgrove/Red-Panda-Hub/dissertation_sections/dissertation_structure.md

 ####RQ2: Do protected areas conserve red panda habitat?

-H1: The magnitude and rate of red panda habitat loss will be less in protected areas with the higer IUCN rating correlating with lower forest loss.
+H1: The magnitude and rate of red panda habitat loss will be less in protected areas with the higer IUCN rating.